Getting started with Azure Metrics Explorer

 To create a metric chart, from your resource, resource group, subscription, or Azure Monitor view, open the Metrics tab and follow these steps:

-Click on the "Select a scope" button to open the resource scope picker.
-This will allow you to select the resource(s) you want to see metrics for.
+Select the "Select a scope" button to open the resource scope picker.
+This allows you to select the resource(s) you want to see metrics for.
 The resource should already be populated if you opened metrics explorer from the resource's menu.
 To learn how to view metrics across multiple resources, read this article.

 For some resources, you must pick a namespace.
 The namespace is just a way to organize metrics so that you can easily find them.
 For example, storage accounts have separate namespaces for storing Files, Tables, Blobs, and Queues metrics.
 Many resource types only have one namespace.